Trouble comes this day….

 “Glad to help—even if it makes my job harder,” he joked, the merry twinkle in his eyes giving no doubt as to why he was said to be a shoo-in for the role of Santa in the town’s Holiday Parade.

-She watched him log into the computer.
+She watched as he typed on his computer.
 “How was your vacation?”

 “Cold,” he answered with a chuckle.
 “We were in the north of Finland for most of it.
 Peg has family there.
 Now”—he reached for the topmost box—”what have we here?”

-Business commenced.
 Packages were weighed; routine security questions, asked and answered; stamps, printed and affixed.
-An efficient five minutes later, he handed over the stack of tracking slips and transferred the boxes to a waiting pushcart.
+An efficient ten minutes later, Dave handed over a pile of tracking slips and transferred the boxes to a waiting pushcart.

-“See you tomorrow,” she told him and, stuffing the slips into her pocket, turned to go.
+“See you tomorrow,” Thia told him and, stuffing the slips into her pocket, turned to go.

 He stopped her with a wave.
 “Not so fast—I got something for you.
 Came in this morning.
 I’ll just be a sec.”
 He took the cart with him when he went, disappearing into the silent back of the building.